Council Boundary Change Proposal - Rostrevor, Woodforde and Hamilton Hill

 Share Council Boundary Change Proposal - Rostrevor, Woodforde and Hamilton Hill on Facebook Share Council Boundary Change Proposal - Rostrevor, Woodforde and Hamilton Hill on Twitter Share Council Boundary Change Proposal - Rostrevor, Woodforde and Hamilton Hill on Linkedin Email Council Boundary Change Proposal - Rostrevor, Woodforde and Hamilton Hill link

-BDO Australia are investigating the Campbelltown City Council Boundary Change Proposal.
+Community Engagement surrounding the Campbelltown Boundary Change proposal has now closed.
+BDO Australia are investigating the proposal on behalf of the South Australian Local Government Boundary Change Commission.
 This proposal seeks to transfer approximately 738 properties in Rostrevor and Woodforde from Adelaide Hills Council to Campbelltown City Council.

 Project background